Dual boot vs virtual machine

 Do You Have an SSD or a Hard Drive on Your Computer?

-SSD (Solid State Drive) drives are significantly quicker than HDD (Hard Disk Drive) (Hard Disk Drive).
 A computer equipped with an SSD can conduct quick shutdowns and restarts.
 As a result, an SSD system is ideally suited for dual booting.

 Restarting an HDD can take 5-10 minutes or more, and moving from one operating system to another takes time.
 If your device with HDD has a good hardware configuration, go with Virtual Machine.
 It comes in handy when moving between programs on various operating systems.

-Related: LXQt vs XFCE: Which Is the Best Linux Desktop Environment?
+Related: LXQt vs. XFCE: Which Is the Best Linux Desktop Environment?

 Are You Running Multiple Operating Systems at the Same Time?

 Another factor to consider while deciding between a Dual Boot and a Virtual Machine is the amount of time you spend using an operating system.
-As previously said, virtual machine configuration is advantageous for those who utilize many operating systems concurrently.

 Because it allows you to move between operating systems with a single click, a virtual machine is ideal for multitasking.